NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 Intended Audience
 -----------------

+Cascade is currently targeted for use by TLD operators, but will evolve over time to cater to other audiences.

+Right now, signing speed is not likely to be a bottle neck for most use cases, but there are many improvements in the pipeline, especially when using an HSM.
+Cascade's memory use is considerable, using about 50GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.
+Reducing the memory footprint is a priority.

-Cascade is intended for use by TLD operators, initially operators with at most a few small to medium size zones, later also supporting operators with very large zones or operators with many many zones.
+As such, Cascade can currently be used by TLD operators with at most a few small to medium size zones.
+As development progresses, it will also support operators with very large zones or operators with many zones.

 Cascade is *NOT* yet intended for operation as a clustered deployment.